 Add all of the ingredients to a small mixing bowl and whisk until smooth.

-Note: Be sure the olive oil you're using is not overly bitter or it will give a bad taste.
+Note: Be sure the olive oil you're using is not overly bitter.

 Add everything but the dill and cucumber to a small mixing bowl and whisk until smooth.
-Add the cucumber and dill and mix in.
+Add the cucumber, dill and mix in.

 Note: If you don't have a meat grinder attachment, use a food processor.
 If using a processor you will need to gradually add meat cubes or the blade may not turn.